Unit 7: When PINNs Meet PDEs

 7.4 A taxonomy of PINN workflows

 “A PINN” isn’t a single recipe — it’s a family of training configurations differentiated by which loss terms are present, what the network represents, and what’s known vs unknown going in.
-The four workflows below account for almost everything in the published literature.
+The four workflows below cover the great majority of PINN applications, as far as we know.
 Pick the one whose “Unknown” column matches what you don’t know.

 Quick-reference: pick a workflow